 The Group writes off a financial asset when there is information indicating that the counterparty is in severe financial difficulty and there is no realistic prospect of recovery, for example, when the counterparty has been placed under liquidation or has entered into bankruptcy proceedings, or in the case of trade receivables, when the amounts are over one year past due, whichever occurs sooner.
 Financial assets written off may still be subject to enforcement activities under the Group's recovery procedures, taking into account legal advice where appropriate.
 A write-off constitutes a derecognition event.
 Any subsequent recoveries are recognised in profit or loss.

-Impairment of financial assets (Continued)
+Impairment of financial assets subject to impairment assessment under HKFRS 9 (Continued)

 (v) Measurement and recognition of ECL